mosip/documentation/docs/mobile-id-app-user-guide.md

-# Mobile ID Application
+# Mobile Resident Application

 ## Overview

-The mobile ID app is like a digital wallet wherein a resident can generate their credentials, store it and use it as required.
+The mobile Resident app is like a digital wallet wherein a resident can generate their credentials, store it and use it as required.
 Additionaly, they can also generate and share the credentials of their family members and avail services in the private and public sectors.

 In this phase, Mobile ID app is currently available for Android users only.
 Shortly, the support will be extended to iOS users as well.